JoseRoca/AfxNova/docs/RichEdit /CRichEditCtrl Class.md

 ---

-## <a name="afxcricheditctrlptr"></a>AfxCRichEditCtrlPtr
+## <a name="afxcricheditctxptr"></a>AfxCRichEditCtxPtr

-Overloaded function that retrieves a pointer to the `CRichEditCtrl`class from the handle of the rich edit control or from the handle of its parent window and the control's identifier.
+Overloaded function that retrieves a pointer to the `CRichEditCtx`class from the handle of the rich edit control or from the handle of its parent window and the control's identifier.
 ```
-FUNCTION AfxCRichEditCtrlPtr OVERLOAD (BYVAL hRichEdit AS HWND) AS CRichEditCtrl PTR
+FUNCTION AfxCRichEditCtxPtr OVERLOAD (BYVAL hRichEdit AS HWND) AS CRichEditCtx PTR
-FUNCTION AfxCRichEditCtrlPtr OVERLOAD (BYVAL hParent AS HWND, BYVAL cID AS LONG) AS CRichEditCtrl PTR
+FUNCTION AfxCRichEditCtxPtr OVERLOAD (BYVAL hParent AS HWND, BYVAL cID AS LONG) AS CRichEditCtx PTR
 ```
 | Parameter | Description |
 | --------- | ----------- |